Panzerschrek/U-00DC-Sprache/source/docs/en/non_sync_tag.rst

 Most of the types in Ü should obey nested mutability rule.
 This means, that with an immutable reference to some value it's not allowed to mutate nested values - fields, containers contents, etc.
 Such property is useful in a multithreaded environment.
-Immutable references of such types are possible to pass into different thread without any synchronization problems.
+Immutable references of such types are possible to pass into a different thread without any synchronization problems.

 But there are cases where interior mutability is required.
-For shared pointers, for example, it is necessary to modify usage counters.
+For shared pointers, for example, it's necessary to modify usage counters.
 Such types are not safe to use in a multithreaded environment.
 In order to prevent usage of such types in a multithreaded environment Ü has ``non_sync`` tag.